basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I manage that file declaratively with NixOS (`systemd.services.agent-cli-server`), so rebuilding the machine pins the correct binary and config checksum.
 The server speaks JSON-RPC over a local socket; my Shortcut pushes audio files into `/run/agent-cli/inbox`, and the service publishes cleaned-up text to a redis channel and clipboard helper.

+If you want to peek at the actual configuration I use, the code lives in [`configs/nixos/modules/user.nix`](https://github.com/basnijholt/dotfiles/blob/8f6bf0b7219195a46a3e010d3538e1e449634db7/configs/nixos/modules/user.nix#L29-L40), which keeps the `uvx agent-cli server` user service alive with the right dependencies.

 The models run on the same box: